rishabhmudradi/Remedi/README.md

   To ensure our application would run flawlessly, we decided to keep our user interface clear and to the point by incorporating intuitive design and colorful animations.

-  To develop and train our support vector machine we used python, and to bring our iOS application to life we used Xcode and Firebase, a secure backend database hosted by google.
+  To develop and train our support vector machine we used Python, and to bring our iOS application to life we used Xcode and Firebase, a secure backend database hosted by Google.

 📷 Photos:
 https://tinyurl.com/remediPhotos

 📹 Video:
 https://www.youtube.com/watch?v=_fIcDJLJp30&t=162s

 👨‍💻 Developers:
 Rishabh Mudradi and Shashank Venkatramani

 📬 Contact:
 +(669)-214-0379, rishabh.mudradi@gmail.com